 Working papers

-Abstrac: In many low and middle-income countries, motorcycles are the most commonly used means of transportation.
-Over and beyond their many legal uses, motorcycles are also widely used to commit crimes.
-While motorcycle restrictions to reduce crime have been adopted in at least 14 countries, we do not know if they are effective.
-We evaluate the impact of six of these restrictions in Colombia: two that ban male passengers, two that ban any passengers (regardless of sex) and two that restrict motorcycles outright.
+Abstrac: In many low- and middle-income countries, motorcycles are the most commonly used means of transportation.
+Beyond their many legal uses, motorcycles are also widely used to commit crimes.
+While motorcycle restrictions to reduce crime have been adopted in at least 16 countries, we do not know if they are effective.
+We evaluate the impact of three motorcycle bans in Colombia: ban male passengers, ban any passengers (regardless of sex), and ban motorcycles outright.
 To identify causal effects on crime, we estimate difference-in-differences models that exploit spatial and temporal variation in the implementation of these measures using georeferenced crime data.
 In four cases we find no crime reduction effects of these policies.
 Even when we do identify such effects, they tend to be associated with spatial displacement of crime of equal magnitude, or the results are not robust to different model specifications.
 Given the high costs of ensuring compliance with these measures, and the costs they impose on ordinary citizens, local authorities should seek out other alternatives to improve citizen security.

 Abstrac: This paper studies the effect on youth employment of a payroll tax cut for new hires young workers under the age of 28 in Colombia.
 We exploit differential degrees of exposure to wage rigidities to identify the effect.
 We measure an individual’s exposure to wage rigidities as the distance, in the city in which the individual lives, from the median salary by educational level with respect to the minimum wage.
 We have two different treatment groups and use a difference-in-difference model.
 The effect of reduced payroll taxes is asymmetric for youth who earn below and above the minimum wage.
 Reducing payroll taxes increased youth labor participation, rather than reducing informality.